neilgee/genesischild-mobile-first/readme.md

 All scripts are in */includes/scripts-styles.php*
 - FontAwesome is enabled.
 - backstretch.min.js is enabled (via CDN) if a custom background is used. (disabled)
-- Respond.JS is enabled to give CSS3 Media Query support to IE8.
-- SVGeezy is disabled
 - FItVids is disabled

 ###CSS